dchest/mlkem-wasm/README.md

 - Key material is not accessible from outside of the module (that is, you should not be able to get raw key data without exporting), but is somewhere in JavaScript memory until garbage collected.
 The module takes care to wipe key data from memory during garbage collection, but JavaScript runtimes may optimize this cleanup away.
 - Operations, while asynchronous on the surface (all functions are `async` to be compatible and to be able to load the WASM module without a separate initialization call), are done synchronously, instead of being fully asynchronous like in the WebCrypto API.
 You may consider it an improvement.
 - Base64 encoding and decoding for JWK is not constant-time (not sure if it is in other implementations except BoringSSL, though).
+- `pkcs8` import only supports the seed format of private keys (as nature intended).

 ## Installation